NuwanSriBandara/DielecNet/README.md

 # DielecNet
-Explainable AI-inspired Contrastive Deep Neural Network for the Dielectric Characterization of Biomimetic Materials
+Explainable AI-guided Contrastive Deep Neural Network for the Dielectric Characterization of Biomimetic Materials